The Merseybeats

 The Merseybeats (sometimes written as the Mersey Beats) are an English band that emerged from the Liverpool Merseybeat scene in the early 1960s, performing at the Cavern Club along with the Beatles, Gerry and the Pacemakers, and other similar artists.

-The group's original members were Tony Crane (vocals, lead guitar), John Banks (drums), Aaron Williams (rhythm guitar) and Billy Kinsley (vocals, bass).
+The group's original members were Tony Crane (vocals, lead guitar), Billy Kinsley (vocals, bass), Aaron Williams (rhythm guitar) and John Banks (drums).
 Kinsley left the group at the beginning of 1964 and was replaced by John Gustafson, though Kinsley returned at the end of that year.
 The group split in 1966, with Crane and Kinsley continuing as a duo dubbed the Merseys.
 The Merseys ended in 1969.
 During the 1970s and 1980s, the Merseybeats would stage several occasional reunions before reforming permanently in 1993.

 The current line-up is Tony Crane and his son Adrian Crane on keyboards and lead guitar.

 History

 The Merseybeats

 Originally called the Mavericks, the band was formed by singer/guitarist Tony Crane and singer/bassist Billy Kinsley in late 1960.
 They became the Pacifics in September 1961.
 They were renamed the Mersey Beats in February 1962 by Bob Wooler, MC at the Cavern Club.
 In April 1962, they became the Merseybeats.
 By now Crane and Kinsley had joined up with guitarist Aaron Williams and drummer John Banks.
 Pete Best was offered a position in the group by Brian Epstein after being dismissed from the Beatles, but turned it down.

 They signed a recording contract with Fontana Records and had their first hit single in 1963 with "It's Love That Really Counts", followed in 1964 by their million-selling record "I Think of You", which gained them their first gold disc.
 They suffered a setback in February 1964 when Kinsley left to form his own band, the Kinsleys.
 He was temporarily replaced by Bob Garner (later of the Creation) and permanently by Johnny Gustafson, formerly of the Big Three.

 With Gustafson they had two more major hits during 1964, "Don't Turn Around" and "Wishin' and Hopin', and released their only album in the latter part of that year.
 Kinsley returned to the group at the end of 1964.
+Gustafson would go on to co-form the band Quatermass, and would spend the 1970s working with Roxy Music and the Ian Gillan Band, as well as playing on the original Jesus Christ Superstar album.

 The Merseybeats appeared regularly at Liverpool's Cavern Club, and they claim to have appeared there with the Beatles on more occasions than any other band from that era.
 They were also successful abroad, touring in Germany and the US in 1964, and having their own Merseybeats Show on Italian television.